Patrizia Nanz: Franco-German Forum for the Future

 To strengthen Franco-German cooperation and promote mutual understanding between the two countries, French President Emmanuel Macron and former German Chancellor Angela Merkel signed the Aachen Treaty in January 2019.
 Article 22 of the Treaty established the “Deutsch-Französisches Zukunftswerk” (Franco-German Forum for the Future).
-Its task is to strengthen transformation processes in both societies.
 The forum accompanies and examines initiatives in German and French municipalities that are pursuing comprehensive change.
 In transnational dialogs, local politicians and administrators learn from each other how they can work together with citizens, local businesses, and associations to develop tailored solutions to future challenges.
-Through action research, the forum identifies patterns and conditions for the success of societal transformations.
-Finally, together with local actors and representatives of civil society, academia and the federal administrations, it formulates policy recommendations for the German and French governments at the federal level.
-Patrizia Nanz assumes that in this way there will be a step-by-step acceleration of the "European Way of Transformation" and that the European Green Deal, too, can only be successful if it is possible to initiate innovative changes within regions and municipalities, and to learn from pioneers of such initiatives.

 Patrizia Nanz was the founding Director on the German branch from July 2020 to April 2022.
 During its 2020/2021 work cycle, the Forum published recommendations on strengthening environmental transformations and promoting economic and social resilience in towns and communities.

 Coal phase-out in Germany

 As part of an initiative of the Federal Ministry of Education and Research in Germany, Nanz has also been involved in a project concerning the phase-out of coal in the German region of Lusatia.
 In their project "Social Transformation and Policy Advice in Lusatia", Nanz and the Institute for Advanced Sustainability Studies (IASS) analyzed the supra-regional opportunities for democratically designed and socially-just structural change in Lusatia and, in this context, developed proposals for structuring regional cooperation processes.
-The interdisciplinary research group is concerned with the conflicts and opportunities for democratic and sustainable structural change, taking into account historical and political circumstances as well as the inclusion of the people in the region.
 The findings of the project are available to political and social actors and are incorporated into the work of the "Zukunftswerkstatt Lausitz," which is accompanied by the IASS research group.